 Features and applications

-- Since this is a separable filter, we can save computing power
+• It is a separable filter – this property can save significant computing power

-- The use of “weighted” masks makes it better for detecting edges than some uniform blurring filters
+• Preferable choice for edge detection – using “weighted” masks makes it better than some uniform blur filters

 Discrete Approximations